owingit/led_firesync/README.md

 Natural populations of synchronous fireflies are well-known examples of collective behavior.
 This project investigates whether and how individual fireflies of species *Photuris frontalis* respond to external periodic driving signals delivered via LEDs.
 The goal is to test for differential levels of **entrainment** or **phase-locking** as a response to LED perturbation, and to quantify how the frequency of the driving stimulus alters firefly flashing behavior.

 Specifically, we analyze open-loop experiments in which fireflies receive a periodic visual stimulus but do not influence LED timing.
-For each experimental trial, we extract the distributions of the firefly period (T_FF) and phase (\phi) to ultimately produce phase response curves (PRCs).
+For each experimental trial, we extract the firefly period and phase to ultimately produce phase response curves (PRCs).

 These metrics are compared against simulations using phenomenological PRC models and integrate-and-fire style oscillators to characterize excitation–inhibition dynamics governing flash timing.